 A notarized translation is a certified translation that is sealed by a notary public.
 A notarized translation is required on documents like college application documents, government documents, legal documents, and as well as documents that need to be presented in a court setting.
-A notarization makes the translated document an official translation.
+A notarization makes the translated document an official document translation.

 4. Sworn Translation

-Do You Need Official Translation?
+Do You Need an Official Translation?